UTSA Roadrunners track and field

 The UTSA Roadrunners track and field team is the track and field program that represents University of Texas at San Antonio.
-The Roadrunners compete in NCAA Division I as a member of the American Athletic Conference.
+The Roadrunners compete in NCAA Division I as a member of the American Conference.
 The team is based in San Antonio, Texas at the Park West Athletics Complex.

 The program is coached by Aaron Fox.
 The track and field program officially encompasses four teams, as the NCAA regards men's and women's indoor track and field and outdoor track and field as separate sports.

 UTSA sprinter Leonard Byrd qualified for the 2001 World Championships in Athletics in the 4 × 400 m relay, winning the gold medal before being disqualified due to his teammate doping.
 Byrd was considered a hopeful for the 1996 Olympic team.

 Postseason

 As of 2024, a total of 10 men and 7 women have achieved individual first-team All-American status at the men's outdoor, women's outdoor, men's indoor, or women's indoor national championships.